 What To Think About

 Loop electrosurgical excision procedure (LEEP) is less expensive and easier to perform than cone biopsy or carbon dioxide laser treatment.

-A biopsy is done to confirm the abnormal cervical cell changes before a LEEP procedure is done.
+Before a LEEP procedure is done, a biopsy is done to confirm the abnormal cervical cell changes.

 If you have LEEP, you need regular follow-up Pap tests.
 A Pap test should be repeated every 4 to 6 months or as recommended by your doctor.
 After several Pap test results are normal, you and your doctor can decide how often to schedule future Pap tests.